caffeine-suite/caffeine-script/README.md

     - {begin: j, end: k, excludeEnd: true}
   - don't need brackets []
     - for i in j...k
+* I do like the idea of fixing the "a + b" vs “a +b” ambiguity.
+Plus as a unary operator is kinda silly.
+Even minus as a unitary operator may be more pain than it’s worth.
+When you ever need it (rarely), “0 - foo” is only one more symbol.

 # Core Improvements